Readers Question: How can we make sure children have equal opportunities?

 Some UK universities have argued that they need to offer different grades depending on a child’s school.
 For example, if a child is privately educated, this better quality schooling helps them to gain better qualifications.
 Therefore, some universities have argued to attract the best students, they should offer lower grades to students who went to school with a poor academic record.
 The universities may argue this is necessary to place students back on a level playing field.

 This policy is difficult because it risks penalising students who work hard to get the top academic grades.
-It can also be difficult to evaluate which students had the ‘better’ education; for example some state schools have a very good academic record and attract the most enthusiastic students / parents.
+It can also be difficult to evaluate which students had the ‘better’ education; for example, some state schools have a very good academic record and attract the most enthusiastic students/parents.

 As well as education, a key factor in determining the chances of children is the way they are brought up.
 For example, if a child is brought up in a broken family in an area of high unemployment and limited prospects, it is more unlikely that they will have the same chances as those brought up in much more affluent areas by parents who spend more time promoting the interests of their children.
 Parenting is a difficult factor to legislate for.
-Government policies cannot prevent parents divorcing or dealing with issues like alcoholism or absent parents.
+Government policies cannot prevent parents from divorcing or dealing with issues like alcoholism or absent parents.
 One recent initiative was to make parents legally responsible for ensuring their child attended school.
 This was an attempt to place responsibility on parents to make sure their child valued school.
-However, even this cannot change a culture and mindset of parents who take less interest in the academic welfare of their children.
+However, even this cannot change the culture and mindset of parents who take less interest in the academic welfare of their children.

 Another issue is whether children from poor backgrounds are more likely to stay poor.
 Areas of mass unemployment and limited prospects can make it difficult for children to gain improved academic and business prospects.
 Employers may even tacitly discriminate against people from certain postcodes (e.g. Moss side, Machester) Often we get areas of high local regional unemployment, focused on one particular area of a city.
-To provide equal opportunities for those born there may require government intervention to try and reduce the regional inequality.
+To provide equal opportunities for those born there may require government intervention to try and reduce regional inequality.
 This could involve moving public sector jobs to deprived areas or it could involve regional grants to help improve local infrastructure and facilities in deprived areas.

 Again the difficulty is that money is not a panacea and there is no guarantee regional grants will solve regional inequality.
-However, in certain areas like south Wales and North east England, the economic prospects have improved since the mid 1980s and process of de-industrialisation.
+However, in certain areas like south Wales and Northeast England, the economic prospects have improved since the mid-1980s and process of de-industrialisation.
 People have better prospects than previously.

 Another issue of equal opportunities is health care, lifestyle and good health.
-If people have poor diet and poor health care treatment, they may struggle to retain employment and have a lower quality of life.
+If people have a poor diet and poor health care treatment, they may struggle to retain employment and have a lower quality of life.
 To some extent, universal health care provision can overcome this problem.
 However, it may need additional policies to promote good health; these policies could include: taxing unhealthy foods, subsidies for good food, free school meals, and education on improving health care.